 In music in 2012, all dudes who aren’t Usher Raymond IV are normal dudes.
 He’s the biggest male pop singer in the world; sometimes, it seems like he’s the only one, in a marketplace still dominated by divas.
 Since Justin Timberlake spit the bit to concentrate on golf and SNL digital shorts, Usher has had no real challengers to fend off.
 The only male star of comparable stature, Justin Bieber, is Usher’s protégé.
 A couple of weeks back, Bieber’s Believe unseated Looking 4 Myself at the top of the Billboard 200 albums chart, but I doubt this bothered Usher much.
 It’s an antitrust violation masquerading as a rivalry.

 Like Bieber, Usher began his career as a teen idol, and for those of us who remember him in those days—a teenager awkwardly wielding an adult-size canister of Spanish fly—it seems improbable how he has stuck around, and thrived.
 At 33, he is the most reliable hit-maker of his generation.
 He’s sold 65 million records worldwide and had 20 top-10 singles on the Billboard Hot 100, including nine No. 1s.
-He’s the only performer who has had a No. 1 pop hit in each of the last three decades.
-He’s an institution.
+He’s one of only two performers who has had a No. 1 pop hit in each of the last three decades.* He’s an institution.

 There’s an institutional feel to Looking 4 Myself—it’s as gleaming, well-manicured, and capacious as a shiny new corporate campus.
 It’s less an album than an encyclopedia of contemporary pop, taking in at least a half-dozen subgenres, all of them trendy.
 There’s blaring four-on-the-floor club music, dubstep, '60s-ish neo-soul, '70s-ish neo-soul, '80s-ish electro-pop, and the kind of desolate “progressive R&B” that has lately become the rage in indie circles.